digitallywise/morgage/README.md

 I would like to thank my wife who sacrificed a lot to support me complete this project and for her ongoing support.
 I would also like to thank my little ones for still giving me smile when I go home in the evening.
 My mentor Felipe Souza Alarcon has been extremely helpful especially at the project inception stage which i find was the foundation of all the work that i did afterwards.
 Thank you Felipe for your kind support.
 I would also like to thank all the student care, tutors and the whole team at the code institute for all the help they have provided me.

-Finally I would like to thank and acknowledge the platforms that provided me the resources used to allow me complete this project:
+Finally I would like to thank and acknowledge the platforms that provided me the resources used to allow me complete this project.